Double, double toil and trouble…

 What Is Adverse Action?

-Adverse action describes the process employers must follow when rejecting, terminating, reassigning, or failing to promote an individual due, in part, to the results of a an employment background check.
+Adverse action describes the process employers must follow when rejecting, terminating, reassigning, or failing to promote an individual due, in part, to the results of an employment background check.
 The FCRA sets out three important steps that employers must follow when taking adverse action:

 - Pre-adverse action: You must notify the candidate that a decision is pending and that background check results are under review.
 A copy of the candidate’s background check and a Summary of Rights under the Fair Credit Reporting Act must also be provided.